ruediste/diy-dc-converter/docs/pages/040_LightLoad/LightLoad.md

 <div data-tool="cot"></div>

-The switch from COT to cycle skipping happens as soon as the switching frequency reaches the minimum switching frequency.
-Choosing that frequency is a bit arbitrary, try 1 per cent of your maximum frequency.
+The switch from COT to cycle skipping happens as soon as the switching frequency reaches half the control frequency.
+When we can run a full control cycle for every switching cycle, just switching on the PWM output whenever the output voltage is below the target voltage results in good regulation.

-In cycle skipping, the switching frequency is 3 times higher than the minimum frequency.
-This avoids frequent switching between COT and cycle skipping mode.

 # Cycle Skipping